bridget-basiq/developers/content/API-Reference/4+Routes/mutate-route.md

 ---
-title: Mutate route
+title: Mutate to create a new route
 description: Mutate a route between 2 or more waypoints and support alternative stations along a route
 order: 2
 ---

-# Mutate route
+# Create a new route
 As described in the route introduction, the first thing you will need to do is fetch a `route ID`.
 This `route ID` can then be sent to subscribe to [route details]() and retrieve a polyline and other route data.

 ## Mutation